 75. So also did We show Abraham the power and the laws of the heavens and the earth, so that he might have certainty.

-76. When the night covered him over, he saw a star: He sad: “This is my Lord.
+76. When the night covered him over, he saw a star: He said: “This is my Lord.
 But when it set, he said: I do not love things that set.

-77. When he saw the moon rising in splendour, he said: “This is my Lord”.
+77. When he saw the moon rising in splendor, he said: “This is my Lord”.
 But when the moon set, he said: ‘Unless my Lord guides me,

 will surely be among those who go astray,

 78. When he saw the sun rising in splendor, he said: This is my Lord; this is the greatest.”
 But when the sun set, he said: ‘O my people!
 I am indeed free from your giving partners to Allah.